dahoum/Nursery/Coop/README.md

 The Co-Founders of the Cooperative are the Founding Members.

-They have no special rights compared to the Members who join later, except under the [Precedence](#precedence) clause.
+They have no special rights compared to the Members who join later, except under the [Precedence](#precedence) Rule.

 ### Members

 ### Customers

+Customers of the Cooperative can be individuals and organisations, who purchase services from the Cooperative.

+A key difference the Cooperative offers, compared to the normal, market based dealings

 ### Employees